MP Estate Planning UK

 When is it particularly advisable to get solicitor help?

-Seek help when sharing property with a non-spouse, providing for a dependent with special needs, dealing with blended-family complexities, owning a business, having overseas property or facing likely claims against the estate.
+Seek professional help when sharing property with a non-spouse, providing for a dependant with special needs or disabilities, dealing with blended-family complexities, owning a business, holding overseas property, facing potential claims against the estate, or needing inheritance tax planning.
+The fee for expert help in these circumstances is almost always far less than the cost of sorting out problems after death.

 How should assets be listed for safer planning?